apache/flink-cdc/docs/content/docs/faq/faq.md

 ### Q3: Why change the package name from com.alibaba.ververica changed to org.apache.flink?
 Why can't the 2.
 X version be found in Maven warehouse?

 Flink CDC project changes the group ID from com.alibaba.ververica changed to org.apache.flink since 2.0.0 version, this is to make the project more community neutral and more convenient for developers of various companies to build.
-So look for 2.x in Maven warehouse package, the path is /org/apache/flink.
+So look for 2.x in Maven warehouse package, the path is /com/ververica, while the path of 3.1+ is /org/apache/flink.

 ## MySQL CDC FAQ